Year of Canada logo

 Sponsored by Norman J. Radow College of Humanities & Social Sciences and Global Education.
 Hosted by Assistant Professor of Communication Matthew Terrell.

-Date: Saturday, October (TBD)
+Date: Wednesday, October 9

 Canada's Thanksgiving Day